 Investigating the recent past can help us understand the lives we live today.
-As a Modern History student you will have the opportunity to study and debate some of the great controversies.
-Was Stalin simply a ‘Red Tsar’?
+As a Modern History student you will have the opportunity to study and debate some of the great controversies of the 19th and 20th centuries.
+Was Stalin simply a 'Red Tsar'?
 Was Mao a dictatorial tyrant or a great reformer?
 In Britain, why did it take working women and men so long to get the vote?
-You will be encouraged to reach your own conclusions about the past and develop a range of historical skills.
+You will be encouraged to reach your own conclusions about the past and develop a range of historical skills over the two years of the course.

 Studying Modern History may also give you the chance to experience the past first-hand, through visits to places such as Russia, land of the Tsars and birthplace of the famous communist revolution.
 Or explore your course work theme in Italy or America.